Paddy field: Philippines

 Paddy fields are a common sight in the Philippines.
 Several vast paddy fields exist in the provinces of Ifugao, Nueva Ecija, Isabela, Cagayan, Bulacan, Quezon, and other provinces.
-Nueva Ecija is considered the main rice growing province of the Philippines and the leading producer of onions in the Municipality of Bongabon in Southeast Asia.
-It is currently the 9th richest province in the country.
+Nueva Ecija is considered the main rice growing province of the Philippines.

 The Banaue Rice Terraces are an example of paddy fields in the country.
 They are located in Banaue in Northern Luzon, Philippines and were built by the Ifugaos 2,000 years ago.
 Streams and springs found in the mountains were tapped and channeled into irrigation canals that run downhill through the rice terraces.
 Other notable Philippine paddy fields are the Batad Rice Terraces, the Bangaan Rice Terraces, the Mayoyao Rice Terraces and the Hapao Rice Terraces.

 Located at Barangay Batad in Banaue, the Batad Rice Terraces are shaped like an amphitheatre, and can be reached by a 12-kilometer ride from Banaue Hotel and a 2-hour hike uphill through mountain trails.
 The Bangaan Rice Terraces portray the typical Ifugao community, where the livelihood activities are within the village and its surroundings.
 The Bangaan Rice Terraces are accessible by a one-hour ride from Poblacion, Banaue, then a 20-minute trek down to the village.
 It can be viewed best from the road to Mayoyao.
 The Mayoyao Rice Terraces are located at Mayoyao, 44 kilometers away from Poblacion, Banaue.
 The town of Mayoyao lies in the midst of these rice terraces.
 All dikes are tiered with flat stones.
 The Hapao Rice Terraces are within 55 kilometers from the capital town of Lagawe.
 Other Ifugao stone-walled rice terraces are located in the municipality of Hungduan.